burzum/cakephp-file-storage/README.md

 Requirements
 ------------

- * PHP 5.6+
  * CakePHP 3.0
- * Gaufrette Library (included as composer dependency)
+ * Gaufrette Storage Library

-Optional but required for image processing:
+Optional but required if you want image processing out of the box:

  * The [Imagine Image processing plugin](https://github.com/burzum/cakephp-imagine-plugin) if you want to process and store images.